Home » Recipes » Dessert Recipes » Grilled Peaches with Vanilla Lime Glaze

 Grilled Peaches with Vanilla Lime Glaze

-What better way to celebrate delicious summer produce than with these spectacular Grilled Peaches ready in less than 15 minutes?
-Juicy and tender and oh, so sweet.
+What better way to celebrate delicious summer produce than with these spectacular Grilled Peaches, ready in less than 15 minutes?
+Juicy, tender, and oh, so sweet.
 Serve them drizzled with vanilla, lime, and brown sugar glaze.
 Wow!

 You know we love our peaches here in Georgia.
 And July is my favorite time of year for cooking with them because that’s when the freestone varieties come to the market.